JG-2703/PROJECT-1/README.md

 - Start your PHP server (e.g., XAMPP).
 - Place the project folder in the htdocs directory.
-- Run the Python script predict.py to generate model predictions.
-- Access the website via http://localhost/heart-disease-prediction.
+- Access the website via http://localhost/mmpj/login.php.

 ---